TANTALIZING TREASURES AWAIT ON SLO CAL’s ANTIQUE TRAIL

 Tucked off the city street, find 25 dealers exhibiting in this Paso Robles purveyor spread.
 Chock-full of antiquities, respectable collectibles, furniture, polished stones and evening wear plenty.
 From French Provincial to Danish Mid Century Modern you will discover curated finds from antique dealers and designers alike.
 Head upstairs for the most unique collection of party garb, perfect for your themed costume party—truly a sight to behold.
 1329 Spring St, Paso Robles CA 93446.

 The land of antique and vintage party wear

 Located one block from the Pismo Beach Outlets in the Pismo Coast Shopping Plaza which makes for a great day of something old and something new, dealers feature retro clothing, vintage fishing gear, fireman memorabilia, furniture and toys.
 However, Pickers is known for its huge collection of vinyl records and unique jewelry selection.
 537 Five Cities Drive, Pismo Beach CA.

 The land of vintage clothing and collectibles

-Their flagship store boasts three whole floors of different vendors in an building near as old as the merchandise, all adding to the experience.
+Their flagship store boasts three whole floors of different vendors in a building near as old as the merchandise, all adding to the experience.
 Be prepared to lose yourself in the nostalgic details of the past because your memories will come flooding home and you’ll forget the beach across the street.
 You’ll find a hodgepodge of vintage clothing and collectibles here.
-Come in for dolls, vintage jewelry, art, clothing, tools, books, toys, records and musical instruments, as well as garden art and one of a kind curios.
-This shop and it’s sister store just down the block will enchant you for hours.
+Come in for dolls, vintage jewelry, art, clothing, tools, books, toys, records and musical instruments, as well as garden art and one-of-a-kind curios.
+This shop and its sister store just down the block will enchant you for hours.
 152 N Ocean Ave.
 Cayucos, CA 93430.

 15. Remember When Too: